thilinamb/synopsis/README.md

 2. `> mvn clean install` - This will create a distribution with the compiled code and the dependencies.

 # How to run
 Prerequisites: Apache ZooKeeper

+## Updating the configurations
 1. After compiling the source, unzip the generated distribution.
 It should be inside `code/modules/distribution/target`.
 `> cd code/modules/distribution/target`
 `> unzip unzip neptune-geospatial-distribution-1.0-SNAPSHOT-bin.zip`
 *Configuration files are located inside `conf` sub directory.
 The main configuration file is `ResourceConfig.txt`.
-Properties explained below is defined in this file unless specified specifically.*
+Properties explained below is defined in this file unless specified specifically.
+Only the ports most relevant to getting a working Synopsis cluster is explained here.*

 2. Ports used for communication: By default Synopsis uses 7077 for data traffic (`listener-port`) and 9099 (`control-plane-port`) for control traffic.